thomasdelvus/thomas-delvus-website/src/content/blog/player-passport.md

 ## How It's Implemented (Briefly)

-The Passport connects to the Player Dashboard, which reads from D1 tables for players, campaigns, and characters.
+The Passport connects to the Player Dashboard, which reads from database tables for players, campaigns, and characters.
 The key is stored as a `dashboard_token` on the player record and exposed via a QR code and copyable text.

 This keeps the system simple and auditable:
-- D1 holds the source of truth (players, campaigns, characters, battles)
+- database holds the source of truth (players, campaigns, characters, battles)
 - R2 stores images (character portraits and a shared Passport background)
 - The dashboard aggregates characters and campaigns for a player